zld-make/ClickRemoval/README.md

 Keeping it disabled usually provides faster inference.
 If you run the SDXL version and encounter CUDA out-of-memory errors, please enable **Low VRAM** in the interface.
 This option reduces GPU memory usage at the cost of slower inference.

-If the container name already exists, remove it first

 ## Command-line Inference
 Besides the interactive Gradio demo, ClickRemoval also provides command-line inference scripts under `inference/` for reproducible testing and batch-style usage.
 ```text